Why Fuss Over Privacy If We Have Nothing to Hide?

 That's why the name was so cleverly chosen: "demos" is Greek for nation, and "cracy" is a suffix denoting "rule".
 Have you ever watched a good fisherman how he at first gives some space to the fish that got caught before he slowly pulls the fish over.
 Democracy works the same way---you get "some" taste of freedom and ruling power, but the government generally does whatever they want.

-I am just trying here to make a point---it's useless to lose your sleep over your "freedoms" and "rights"; you get to call your president names, to demonstrate, even to burn some cars---and, whether you see it or not, it's all about that fish being allowed to get tired before it gets pulled to the dry land to become food.
+I am just trying here to make a point---it's useless to lose your sleep over your "freedoms" and "rights"; you get to call your president names, to demonstrate, even to burn some cars and smash some shop windows in the name of that freedom---and, whether you see it or not, it's all about that fish being allowed to get tired before it gets pulled to the dry land to become food.

 There is that old saying: "Dog doesn't bark for the safety of the village, but for his own".
 Those who have the most to lose will make an impression like they are taking all those national security measures "for you".